-How to Justify Executive Search Firm Expenses to your Association Board
+How to Justify Executive Search Firm Expenses to your Board

-From time to time, you need to make a key hire to achieve your association’s mission, and that sometimes requires the services of an executive search firm who specializes in association work.
+From time to time, you need to make a key hire to achieve your nonprofit's mission, and that sometimes requires the services of an executive search firm who specializes in nonprofit executive placement.

 But when you don’t have a budget allocation for search fees, how will you make your case to the board?
 This post gives you a step by step guide for how to approach that conversation.

-Unless you work at ASAE, your board is not comprised of people who are experts in running an association, and many of them might be unfamiliar with executive search firms.
+Typically, your board is not comprised of people who are experts in running an organization like yours, and many of them might be unfamiliar with hiring executives or engaging with executive search firms.
 Your board cares about your mission, but should be far removed from your day to day concerns.
-Ideally, their focus is on the careful stewardship of the association’s resources, not lockstep conformance to a budget you created last year.
+Ideally, their focus is on the careful stewardship of the organization's resources, not lockstep conformance to a budget you created last year.
 Budget variances happen all the time.
 These should not be a concern---the board members are usually far more interested in your thought process than what the specific budget numbers are.

 What information does your CFO need for their budget narrative?
 Your narrative needs to mirror the strategic conversations that occur in board meetings.
 Board members want assurance that the budget properly allocates resources to work that matters, and that you are managing those resources efficiently.